shchodro/serverless-workshop/README.md

 ![Navigate to the Cognito service](/Images/Cognito-Step1.png)

 Cognito User Pools is not available in all AWS regions.
-Therefore if you launched your CloudFormation stack in any region other than **us-east-1 (Virginia), us-west-2 (Oregon), eu-west-1 (Ireland), or ap-northeast-1 (Tokyo)**, then please use the top navigation bar in the management console to switch AWS regions and navigate to **us-east-1 (Virginia)** to configure Cognito.
-Your application will stay hosted in the region you launched the CloudFormation template, but the authentication with Cognito will reside in us-east-1.
-If you launched the Cloudformation stack in one of those regions listed above, then please simply navigate to the Cognito service in the management console as the service is available in that region already.
+Please review the list [here](https://docs.aws.amazon.com/general/latest/gr/rande.html#cognito_identity_region) for the regions that Cognito is available in.
+Therefore if you launched your CloudFormation stack in any region other than one of those listed on the above website, then please use the top navigation bar in the management console to switch AWS regions and navigate to **us-east-1 (Virginia)** to configure Cognito.
+Your application will stay hosted in the region you launched the CloudFormation template, but the authentication with Cognito will reside in us-east-1 (Virginia).
+If you launched the Cloudformation stack in one of those regions where Cognito exists, then please simply navigate to the Cognito service in the AWS Management Console as the service is available in that region already and you will configure it within that region.

 When inside the Cognito service console, click the blue button **Manage your User Pools**.
 You will setup the user directory that your chat application users will authenticate to when they use your app.